![]() |

 Dr. Jamie C. Hsu, Advisory Board

-Prior to his current role, he served as Executive Directors of GM Global Technology Management, R&D Centers, and Advanced Manufacturing Center.
 Dr. Hsu earned his Ph.D. and M.S. in Solid Mechanics from Brown University, and B.S. in Civil Engineering from National Taiwan University.
-He has served as leaders and advisors in many civic and technical organizations such as: Dr. Hsu is a frequent speaker and blog-writer on topics ranging from Career Development, Entrepreneurship, Eastern-Western Cultures, and Leadership.
+He has served as a leader and advisor in many civic and technical organizations such as: Dr. Hsu is a frequent speaker and blog-writer on topics ranging from Career Development, Entrepreneurship, Eastern-Western Cultures, and Leadership.
 At his spare time, he enjoys golf, jogging, and visiting the 4 grandchildren with his wife Tina.
-Past CAPA Advisory Board Vice-Chair Chairperson, MAPAAC Professor of Management, Lawrence Technological University |
+Past Advisory Board Vice-Chair, CAPA Past Chair, MAPAAC |

 ![]() |